 - Builder scheduling.
 Peak season (May through September) commands premium pricing because every Ameren-certified builder is fully booked.
 Off-season quotes routinely come in 5 to 15 percent lower.

 Most new builds at Lake of the Ozarks are floating concrete or aluminum docks.
 Pier-and-beam stationary docks are rare on the Lake and reserved for specific shallow-water exceptions.
+The three configurations below cover most new construction; the table is the 2026 Lake-wide picture before cove adjustments, and the per-tier detail follows.

 1-well builds: $22,000 to $48,000